west-code-development/West/Doc/installations/perlmutter.rst

 Building WEST
 ~~~~~~~~~~~~~

-WEST executables can be compiled using the following script (tested on October 29, 2022):
+WEST executables can be compiled using the following script (tested on January 13, 2023):

 .. code-block:: bash